-Finally we’ve managed to get all bed bugs facts and myths at one place.
-This guide will get even bigger with time and we will try to cover any information related to bed bugs that is either a fact or a myth?
+Finally, we’ve managed to get all bed bugs facts and myths in one place.
+This guide will get even bigger over time and we will try to cover any information related to bed bugs that are either a fact or a myth?

 General Facts & Myths About Bed Bugs

 Bed Bug Myth #1 – Bed Bug Are Most Active at Night?

 True.
 Bed bugs usually crawl out under your mattress and will attack you in your sleep when it’s dark.
 However, the nasty insects would feed during the day as well if they feel safe.

 Bed Bug Myth #2 – Eggs and shed skins are a sign of bed bug infestation?

 Mostly False.
 Bed bug’s eggs are distinctive but it’s still possible to not recognize them or mistake them with those of other insects.
 Skin sheds are easier to define but only if they are whole.
 The only true sign that there is a bed bug infestation is seeing living bed bugs.